KingdomFirst/rock-attended-checkin/README.md

 # rock-attended-checkin

 This is the source project for the Attended Check-in plugin for [Rock RMS](http://rockrms.com).
 You can download the plugin from the [Rock Shop](https://www.rockrms.com/Plugin/32) or build a local copy from the source.
-This plugin support RockRMS version 8 and older.
+This plugin supports RockRMS version 8 and older.
 Version 9 support will be added in the future.

 ## Getting Started